danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/7_-_Chapter_7__Enhanced_Leadership_—_Larger_Networks,_Stronger_Influence (1).md

 **THE PAYOFF:**

-A few hours later, as the clock starts to close in on the grand reveal, Miranda realizes the smattering of dilemmas surrounding her mistakenly shared password-protected files could actually work in her favor.
+A few hours later, as the clock starts to close in on the grand reveal, Eleanor realizes the smattering of dilemmas surrounding her mistakenly shared password-protected files could actually work in her favor.

 She decides it's time to leap into action and defuse the tension.

-Miranda generates a short, *faux-official* apology using **LinkedIn AI Tools**, which suggests she word it casually, yet cleverly, tying in her accidental slip-up with creativity and humor:
+Eleanor generates a short, *faux-official* apology using **LinkedIn AI Tools**, which suggests she word it casually, yet cleverly, tying in her accidental slip-up with creativity and humor:

-> **WHAT Miranda TYPED:**
+> **WHAT ELEANOR TYPED:**
 > "Prompt: Craft a humorous apology for accidentally using ghostwritten content."

 > **WHAT SHE GOT:**